tlovenspclsauce/ChronoPlotter/docs/garmin-file-preparation.md

 ## Exporting from Garmin Xero C1

 ### For XLSX (Recommended):

+#### Method 1: Use ChronoPlotter's Built-In Tool (Easiest)
+1. Export individual CSV files from your Garmin Xero C1
+2. In ChronoPlotter, click **"Prepare Garmin files"**
+3. Select all CSV files you want to combine
+4. Save the combined XLSX file
+5. Import using **"Select Garmin CSV/XLSX file"**

+#### Method 2: Direct XLSX Export
 1. Connect your Garmin Xero C1 to your computer
 2. Use the Garmin Connect app or device export feature
 3. Select **XLSX format** for export